CMU-Heinz-95702/lab6-rmi-programming/README.md

     // The remote bump() method behaves as follows: public boolean bump() throws RemoteException {
       // A call on bump() adds 1 to a BigInteger held by the service.
       // It then returns true on completion.
+True is not used.
       // The BigInteger is changed by the call on bump().
 That is,
       // 1 is added to the BigInteger and that value persists until
       // another call on bump occurs.